Caid-Stronger/Models-of-Human-Memory-/README.md

 # Models-of-Human-Memory-

 This respiratory is the the review of the course: Models of Human Memory

+All the code was developed with the guidance of my professor.
+He is one of the professors I admire the most—an exceptionally intelligent and kind individual with remarkable academic expertise.

 ## Assignment 2:
 ### Task 1